SanyamSamS/Professional-README-Generator/README.md

 # Professional-README-Generator
   [![License](https://img.shields.io/badge/License-MIT-blue)](#License)
 ## Description
 A node.js application that streamlines README creation by prompting users for project details.
-It dynamically creates a professional README markdown file, including a standardized structure with a table of contents and sections such as Description, Installation, Usagae, License, Contributors, Tests, and Questions.
+It dynamically creates a professional README markdown file, including a standardized structure with a table of contents and sections such as Description, Installation, Usage, License, Contributors, Tests, and Questions.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)